Interview advice helps get students into construction

 “Collaboration works and it was great to hear positive statements from other contractors.
 Hopefully together we have supported future proofing our industry.”

-You can view the full session by clicking here.
+You can view the full session.